ansari-project/datasets/README.md

 "Which verse of the Qur'an tells us how many angels are guardians over hell?", since that would be difficult for a human to answer) can be found [here](https://quizizz.com/join?gc=83764841) if you would like to try it.

+### Results

+- Language does not seem to make a difference of accuracy.
+On both gpt-4o and gpt-4o-mini, the results in English, Arabic and Turkish are almost identical.
+- Using Ansari or using OpenAI's gpt-4o doesn't materially change the accuracy in these types of factual questions.
+- This does not mean Ansari has no value -- Ansari is considerably better when it comes to referencing; it is just that this
+- OpenAI's gpt-4o gets 99% or 100% accuracy (there is some non-determinism in the answers).
+- OpenAI's gpt-4o-mini gets 89% or 90% (there is some non-determinism).
+- Humans completing the simplified quiz get a mean of 81% (note: small sample size of 5).